vaiish371/tp/docs/UserGuide.md

 ## 3. FAQ

+**Q**: How do I transfer my data onto another computer?

+**A**: Navigate to where the ModMan jar file is located and identify the Database folder.
+Copy this Database folder along with the ModMan jar file over to your other computer and place them in an empty folder.
+You're now good to go to start accessing your data on your new computer!

+**Q**: When is the data saved to the database?

+**A**: Your data is only saved when you exit the program using the `bye` command.
+So always remember to say goodbye to ModMan!

 **Q**: How do I delete a particular student/assignment?

-**A**: The feature of deletion is still in progress and will be released in our upcoming versions.
+**A**: The delete feature for students and assignments are currently still work in progress but will be released in our upcoming version soon.

-**Q**: When is the data saved to the database?

-**A**: It is only saved when you exit the program using the `bye` command.
+**Q**: How are the three assignment types different?

+**A**: ModMan currently allows you to add three types of assignments - MCQ, Short Answer and Long Answer.
+MCQ assignments only allow for options `A to E` or `1 to 5` as answers while Short Answer and Long Answer assignments only have a 100 character limit for answers.
+MCQ and Short Answer assignments are autogradable as they have fixed answers and grading schemes while Long Answer assignments are open-ended and allow for flexible grading.

 **Q**: How do I add the answer key and students' scripts for grading?

-**A**: You can simply copy and paste the answer key and student scripts into the respective folders in the working directory of ModMan named `answers` and `scripts` respectively.
+**A**: You can simply copy and paste the answer key and student scripts into the respective folders in the working directory of ModMan named `answers` and `scripts`.

-<hr style="border:2px solid orange; background-color: orange"> </hr>
+You can refer to sections `2.4.11` and `2.4.12` for more details on the format of the answer key and student script text files.

+**Q**: How do I report a bug or give feedback for the application?

+**A**: You are welcome to raise a new issue [*here*](https://github.com/AY2021S2-CS2113T-F08-1/tp/issues) on our project repository.
+Do include as much detail as you can on the bug along with any screenshots on how you came across the problem.
+We also look forward to hearing from you if you have any suggestions to improve our app!

 ## 4. Command Summary
 <br>